-We have been using mobile phones from quite a while and as of lately we have switched on to smartphones.
-But on the whole have we ever given a thought as to how these phones are made?
+We have been using smartphones from quite a while but on the whole have we ever given a thought as to how these phones are actually made?
 Right from the conception of the idea to the final outcome of the product, the journey is a steep mountain to climb.
-Read on if you to understand the entire process.
+Read on to understand the entire process.

-When the company decides to make a new model, they already have older models so they do not need to start from scratch.
-All they have to do is fine tune the older model through the feedback of the users or the experts in this field.
+When a company decides to make a new model, it already has older models and a lot of previous research so they do not need to start from scratch.
+All they have to do is fine tune the older model through the feedback of the users or the experts in this field and at the same time insert the new trends and technologies.
 All the shortcomings of the previous models are taken care of and with new innovation, the technology is injected into the latter model.

-The idea is conceived in the board room meeting and then the affirmation is passed to the research and development lab.
-So they commence with a prototype which is in fact a non working one where the aesthetics is the first thing that has to be considered.
+The idea is conceived in the board room meeting and after considering various options, the affirmation is passed to the research and development lab.
+The research team commences with a prototype which is in fact a non working one where the aesthetics is the first thing that has to be considered.
 This model is passed on to the relevant people so that they may give their opinion to make any changes if required.
 After the looks of the model are zeroed on, the inside working kit of the handset is worked upon.

-The rein of this ride is then handed over to the electronics engineering team and thus it is here the decision is taken on the processor and memory for the handset.
+The rein of this ride is then handed over to the electronics engineering team and thus it is here the decision is taken on the processor and memory along with other specifications for the handset.
 The matching display screen and the required battery potential are selected.
 The front and rear cameras are also not missed out.
 The device is then armed with the selected components and checked for the working performance.
-After this, if team is reasonably satisfied with the working then this handset is sent back to the authorities for their approval.
+After this, if the decision making team is reasonably satisfied with the working then this handset is sent back to the higher ups for their approval.